-From 21 April, the Pfizer vaccine has been approved in Abu Dhabi as well.
-It is now being administered to eligible residents in 11 select centres across the emirates on an appointment basis only.
+In April 2021, the Pfizer vaccine was approved in Abu Dhabi as well.
+It is now being administered to eligible residents in more than 11 health centres across the emirates on an appointment basis only.

-Who will receive the Pfizer Vaccine in the UAE?
+Who can receive the Pfizer Vaccine in the UAE?

-- Emiratis and Dubai residents who are aged 60 years and above
+- Senior citizens and residents (those who are 60 years old and above)

 - People of determination